Yousseff-Mohammed/multi-policy-cpu-scheduling-simulator/README.md

-# CPU Scheduler Docker Image
+# CPU Scheduling Docker Image

 This repository contains a Dockerized CPU Scheduling simulation written in C++.
 It supports scheduling policies such as FCFS, RR, SPN, SRT, HRRN, FB-1, FB-2i, and Aging.